CodeFromAnywhere/CodeFromAnywhere/README.md

 ## Commercial License

-If your use of this software generates more than $1,000,000 in Annual Recurring Revenue (ARR), you are required to obtain a commercial license.
+If your company generates more than $1,000,000 in Annual Recurring Revenue (ARR), you are required to obtain a commercial license.
 Please see the [COMMERCIAL_LICENSE](COMMERCIAL_LICENSE.md) file for more information.

 ## Contact